Tokyo Olympics chief quits, apologises again over sexist remarks | Malay Mail

 Subscribe to our Telegram channel for the latest updates on news you need to know.

-The resignation of former prime minister Mori, 83, will further erode confidence in the organisers’ ability to pull off the postponed Summer Games during a coronavirus pandemic.
+The resignation of the 83-year-old former prime minister further erodes confidence in organisers' ability to pull off the postponed Summer Games during a coronavirus pandemic.

-A Tokyo 2020 board member told reporters the new president would be chosen by a selection committee.

-Among the candidates being considered to succeed him was Olympics Minister Seiko Hashimoto, media said.

-Hashimoto, 56, is a seven-time Olympian and pioneering female lawmaker.
-Her first name is based on the Japanese words for the Olympic flame and she was born just days before the 1964 Tokyo Olympics opened.
+A selection committee made up of an equal number of men and women, and centred around athletes, would choose a new president for the Tokyo 2020 organising committee, the group's chief executive Toshiro Muto told a news conference.

+“We need to pick the next president urgently,” Muto said, without saying when.
+The new president needed experience in the Olympics or Paralympics and a “really high-level understanding” of gender equality, diversity and inclusion, he said.

+The issue has focused global attention on gender disparity in the world's third-largest economy.
+Former Prime Minister Shinzo Abe championed a policy of “Womenomics” but activists and many women say Japan still has a long way to go ― especially in the workplace.

-Mori sparked a furore when he said during an Olympic committee meeting this month that women talk too much, setting off a chorus of calls for him to be sacked.
+Mori sparked a furore when he said during an Olympic committee meeting this month that women talk too much.
 He initially refused to step down.

 “My inappropriate comments caused big trouble.
-I’m sorry,” Mori said at the beginning of a meeting of senior organising committee officials today, adding that the most important thing was for the Tokyo Olympics to be a success.
+I'm sorry,” Mori said yesterday, adding the most important thing was the success of the Tokyo Games.

+Mori again fanned the flames on Thursday by asking the mayor of the Olympic Village, 84-year-old Saburo Kawabuchi, to take over the job.
+That triggered widespread public dismay about the post going to another octogenarian man and media later reported that Kawabuchi turned the job down.

+“We can't give the impression that things have changed unless we install a woman or see a generational shift,” a government source told Broadcaster Fuji News Network.

 The International Olympic Committee (IOC) said it was “as committed as ever” to staging the Games, which are due to open on July 23.